criteo-forks/k3a-ldap-authenticator/README.md

 will be replaced by a properly escaped version of what the user provided.
 On Active Directory this string should often be specified as just `%s`, since the directory authenticates using just the username without matching a full DN.
+If multiple DNs are used, they should be separated by semicolons.

 ### Group authorizer configuration